Updated: March 19, 2020

 If you are the father of a child, you must include their birth certificate that shows your name and your wife’s name and your marriage certificate.

-If the child was born out of wedlock and you are the father, you must include evidence of your relationship with your child before they reached the age of 21.
-Some examples of evidence include proof that you lived with the child, supported the child, or showed interest in the child’s well-being.
+If the child was born out of wedlock and you are the father, you must include copies of evidence of your relationship with your child before they reached the age of 21.
+Some examples of evidence include proof that you lived with the child, supported the child, or otherwise showed continued interest in the child’s welfare.

 A Brother or Sister